anshuman-sahoo1999/Brain-Electric-Field-Reconstruction/README.md

 ---

-## 📊 Sample Results
+## Sample Results
 - Achieved relative potential reconstruction error **< 0.12** on 32³ grid.
 - Source localization error **< 6 mm** after extended training.
 - Demonstrated robustness under 5% Gaussian noise on EEG measurements.

 ---

-## 📘 Citation
+## Citation
 If you use or reference this work, please cite as:

-> **A. Sahoo**, *“Electro-Diffusion Physics-Informed Neural Network for 3D Brain Electric Field Reconstruction from EEG Signals,”* M.Tech Thesis, School of Engineering & Technology, DRIEMS University, India, 2025.
+> **A. Sahoo**, *“Electro-Diffusion Physics-Informed Neural Network for 3D Brain Electric Field Reconstruction from EEG Signals,”* School of Engineering & Technology, DRIEMS University, India, 2025.

 ---

-## 📚 References
+## References
 1. Raissi, M., Perdikaris, P., & Karniadakis, G. E. (2019). *Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear PDEs.* Journal of Computational Physics.
 2. Hämäläinen, M., et al. (1993). *Magnetoencephalography—Theory, instrumentation, and applications to noninvasive studies of the working human brain.* Rev. Mod.
 Phys.
 3. Gramfort, A., et al. (2013). *MEG and EEG data analysis with MNE-Python.* Frontiers in Neuroscience.

 ---

-## 🧭 License
+## License
 © 2025 **Anshuman Sahoo**
 This project is released for academic research use only.
 Reuse or publication requires author acknowledgment.